BlueMountainsAnalytics/bma_ont_biosec_2022/docs/OVER_1.md

 During this course you will

- * perform basic QC steps using NanoPloit
+ * Perform basic QC
  * Assemble genomes using 2 different assemblers
+ * Perform basic error correction
- * Compare the assemblies to a reference
+ * Compare the assembly to a reference
  * Perform a completeness analysis
  * Perform a basic analysis of metabarcoding reads